 Airstrikes on Saturday, May 9th & 10th, 2015, by the Arab coalition forces led by Saudi Arabia and the United Arab Emirates on businesses located near the mosque caused damage to the wall of the mosque.

 On July 15th, 2015 the Ansar Allah group (Houthis) and the forces of Saleh shelled the mosque damaging a wall and “the top.”

 In June 2015 a stray artillery shell fired by Ansar Allah group (Houthis) and the forces of their former ally Saleh toward the neighborhood of Al-Ashrafiya hit the eastern minaret of the mosque and caused severe damage.

 The Mudhaffar Mosque – Taiz

 On July 17th, 2016, the Ansar Allah group (Houthis) and the forces of former President Saleh, targeted the Mudhaffar Mosque damaging the walls and the Muezzin.

 Mosque of Abdulhadi al-Sudi and its Dome – Taiz

-On July 29th, 2016, the Abdulhadi al-Sudi’s dome was blown up with dynamite by extremist elements affiliated with Ansar al-Sharia group (affiliated with Al-Qaeda) under the pretext that visiting this shrine and mausoleum is considered an act of blasphemy and atheism.
-The group also dug up some graves by the mosque.
+On July 29th, 2016, the Abdulhadi al-Sudi’s dome was blown up with dynamite by extremist elements affiliated with Ansar al-Sharia (affiliated with Al-Qaeda) under the pretext that visiting this shrine and mausoleum is considered an act of blasphemy and atheism.
+The attackers also dug up some graves by the mosque.

 Al Rumaymeh Dome – Taiz